microsoft/vscode-iot-workbench/docs/IoTDevKit.md

 * With Azure Functions: Create project that connects to Azure IoT Hub and process device data further in Azure Functions.

+#### Telemetry

+Microsoft would like to collect data about how users use Azure IoT DevKit and some problems they encounter.
+Microsoft uses this information to improve our IoT DevKit experience.
+Participation is voluntary and when you choose to participate, your device automatically sends information to Microsoft about how you use IoT DevKit.

+To disable telemetry on IoT Devkit，

+- Windows: set `-DENABLETRACE=0` in `%LOCALAPPDATA%\Arduino15\packages\AZ3166\hardware\stm32f4\{version}\platform.local.txt`
+- macOS： set `-DENABLETRACE=0` in `~/Library/Arduino15/packages/AZ3166/hardware/stm32f4/{version}/platform.local.txt`